KDE/digikam-doc/image_editor/transform_tools.rst

 If the photograph shows a wrong orientation you can **Flip** or **Rotate** it to the orientation you would like by using Transform Flip/Rotate tools available in :menuselection:`Transform --> Rotate and Transform --> Flip` menus.

 With flipping options, you can flip or turn over the image horizontally or vertically like a card deck.
 With the rotating options, you can rotate the image in 90 degrees steps clockwise.
 It can be used to change the display mode to Portrait or Landscape.
 Be aware that this rotation is not lossless when using JPEG format.
 You also can rotate more accurately to a finer degree by using the Free Rotation tool.
-You can access it by the :menuselection:`Transform --> Free Rotation` menu entry.
+You can access it from the :menuselection:`Transform --> Free Rotation` menu entry.
 See the dedicated Free Rotation section below for more information.

 .. _transform_freerotation:

 Free Rotation
 -------------

-The digiKam Free Rotation is a tool for image rotation by any arbitrary angle.
+The digiKam **Free Rotation** tool can rotate an image by any arbitrary angle.

-When taking an image it is all too easy to hold the camera not quite perfectly vertical or horizontal, resulting in an image where things are tilted at an angle.
-The way to fix this with the digiKam Image Editor is to use the Free Rotation tool.
-Select :menuselection:`Transform --> Free Rotation` and adjust to the target angle.
+It is all too easy to hold the camera a little rotated from the horizontal when taking an image.
+This produces an image where everything is tilted at an angle.
+The Free Rotation tool can fix this.
+From within the digiKam Image Editor, select :menuselection:`Transform --> Free Rotation`.

 Rotate your image by using the **Angle** slider (value in degrees).
-Press to **Reset Values** for reset the slider to zero.
-A rotating effect preview is available on the right side of the dialog.
+Press **Reset Values** to reset the slider to zero.
+The preview area shows the effect of the rotation.
 The new target image dimensions in pixels are shown.

 For better orientation, the Free Rotation tool provides a vertical and horizontal guide.
-Move the mouse cursor under image preview to display the dashed line guide.
-Move the cursor to an supposedly vertical or horizontal feature in the image like the sea or a building border and press the left mouse button for freeze the dashed lines position.
-Now, adjust the angle accordingly with the guide.
+Move the mouse cursor over the image preview to display the dashed line guide.
+Move the cursor to any vertical or horizontal feature in the image like the sea or a building edge and press the left mouse button to freeze the position of the dashed lines.
+Now, adjust the angle to match the guide.

 .. warning::

     After rotating the image, you often find that things are better but not quite perfect.
 One solution is to rotate a bit more, but there is a disadvantage to that approach.
 Each time you rotate an image, because the rotated pixels don't line up precisely with the original pixels, the image inevitably gets blurred a little bit.
 For a single rotation, the amount of blurring is quite small, but two rotations cause twice as much blurring as one, and there is no reason to blur things more than you have to.
-Sure, the guide tool available in the Free Rotation preview can help you to apply correctly at the first time an angle adjustment to an image.
+So use the guide tool available in the Free Rotation preview to help you to get the correct rotation angle before applying the rotation.

 .. figure:: images/editor_free_rotation.webp
     :alt: